 Together with breeding, moult and migration are the greatest challenges in a bird’s annual cycle.
 Moulting birds suffer increased metabolic costs as well as impaired flight ability, insulation and camouflage/signalling.
 Birds vary greatly in how they manage these costs through changing the timing and intensity of moult, both within and between species.
-Migrant birds are at greater risk of extinction globally than are resident species due to the risks they face travelling across an increasingly transformed planet, and the need to have secure breeding and non-breeding areas.
+Globally, migrant birds are at greater risk of extinction than resident species due to the risks they face travelling across an increasingly transformed planet, and the need to have secure breeding and non-breeding areas.
 Understanding the strategies birds use to moult and migrate is crucial for their conservation.

 Once formed, feathers are dead structures that start to degrade through mechanical abrasion, damage by UV light, and attack by ectoparasites, fungi and bacteria.
 Most feathers need to be replaced every year or so through a regular process of moult.
 The costs of moult are significant, so most birds schedule their moult to periods when they are not breeding or migrating (although there are numerous exceptions).
 New feathers grow from a ring of cells in the feather follicle, which limits their rate of growth to around 4-6 mm per day.
 Feathers that grow faster tend to be of poorer quality, providing less insulation and wearing faster than feathers grown more slowly.
-This largely invariant growth rate means that large birds take longer to replace a given feather than small birds, and so typically have more complex moult strategies than small birds, either greatly increasing the intensity of moult (e.g replacing all flight feathers at once and becoming flightless for a few weeks while they grow new feathers) or staggering their moult over several years.
+This largely invariant growth rate means that large birds take longer to replace a given feather than small birds, and so typically have more complex moult strategies than small birds, either greatly increasing the intensity of moult (e.g. replacing all flight feathers at once and becoming flightless for a few weeks while they grow new feathers) or staggering their moult over several years.
 The timing, intensity and symmetry of moult likely reflect individual health.
 And unlike breeding, moult is something that all birds must undergo.
 Thus monitoring how different birds moult, and how this changes over time, might be a way to track population health.
-Migration is better studied than moult, but there is still much to learn regarding movement patterns among African birds.
-And given the less marked seasonality in the Southern Hemisphere, more species move in response to rainfall rather than temperature, especially in more arid areas.
-Our understanding of these nomadic movements is still in its infancy.
-Finally, we also contribute to an understanding of global shorebird movements through coastal bird surveys.

-Activities in 2023
+Activities in 2024

 Highlights